TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 *   **Right to rectification of personal data.** If you find that personal data that we process about you is inaccurate, you have the right to have us correct such personal data.

 *   **Right to erasure of personal data (right to be forgotten).** Under certain circumstances, such as if your personal data has been unlawfully processed or you have withdrawn your consent (if the processing of your personal data is based on consent), you have the right to request and obtain erasure of your personal data from us, subject to certain exceptions.
+Please also note that any requests for removal do not ensure complete or comprehensive removal of the content or information from the Services.
+For example, content that you have posted may be republished or reposted by another user or third party.

 *   **Right to restriction of processing.** Under certain circumstances, such as if you question the accuracy of your personal data or you have objected to our legitimate purpose to process your personal data, you have the right to request that we restrict the processing of your personal data until a solution has been found.